 Trace Lines are graphical objects used to adjust N-Color Compensation in WinList.
-They appear on dual-parameter histograms when both parameters are enabled for compensation and the Trace Line Options are set to show trace lines for those parameters.
+They appear on dual-parameter histograms when both parameters are enabled for compensation.
 The Compensation Toolbox controls these settings.

 When displayed, a trace line can be moved by clicking on one of its handles.
-The high-intensity handle controls the slope of the trace line, and the low-intensity handle controls the intercept.
+The highintensity handle controls the slope of the trace line, and the low-intensity handle controls the intercept.